LawrenceSmith1437/Rocket-Mod-ItemRestrictions2/README.md

 The premise is the same as the original plugin by Lee Murphy (LeeIzaZombie).
-Moved here to Github and resurrected... like a zombie mod!
+Moved here to Github and resurrected...

 The original project as of this date (9/7/2016) is located here:  https://bitbucket.org/LeeIzaZombie/profile/repositories